UT-Austin-RPL/amago/README.md

 2. **How do sequences of timestep vectors become sequences of POMDP state vectors?** The `TrajEncoder` is a seq2seq model that enables long-term memory and in-context learning by processing `TstepEncoder` outputs.
 AMAGO is designed for large-scale sequence models like Transformers.

-> **Quick Start:** Switch the `TstepEncoder` to a CNN (`CNNTstepEncoder`) for pixel environments or an MLP (`FFTstepEncoder`) for array environments.
-The `TformerTrajEncoder` is a very strong/stable default Transformer model.
-The `GRUTrajEncoder` (RNN) is a good backup option when memory is not as important, or when FlashAttention can't be installed.

-3. **Do we need to use to the hindsight instruction relabeling technique from the AMAGO paper?** If yes, environment setup requires a few extra steps and we will refer you to a longer explanation (coming soon).
-Most other environments should be compatible automatically, and all of AMAGO's goal-conditioned features can be toggled off.

-4. **What defines the end of a rollout?** Are we optimizing a single trial that ends when the environment terminates, or is this a meta-RL setting where we should auto reset to the same environment until a fixed time limit is reached?
-We can also define an exploration grace period where rewards do not count towards the return (see [E-RL^2](https://arxiv.org/abs/1803.01118), [DREAM](https://arxiv.org/abs/2008.02790), ...).
+3. **What defines the end of a rollout?** Are we optimizing a single trial that ends when the environment terminates, or is this a meta-RL setting where we should auto reset to the same environment until a fixed time limit is reached?
 In any case we need to define an upper bound on the rollout length (`horizon`).

-5. **What is the memory limit of our policy?** True meta-RL and long-term memory tasks would require a `max_seq_len` >= the horizon.
+4. **What is the memory limit of our policy?** True meta-RL and long-term memory tasks would require a `max_seq_len` >= the horizon.
 If the horizon is unrealisticlly long or unncessary for the complexity of the problem, we can approximate by shortening the context.

-6. **How often do we save sequences as training samples, even if the rollout hasn't ended?** Parallel actors automatically save `.traj` files for rollouts up to this length, which should >= `max_seq_len`.
+5. **How often do we save sequences as training samples, even if the rollout hasn't ended?** Parallel actors automatically save `.traj` files for rollouts up to this length, which should >= `max_seq_len`.
 As a general rule, `traj_save_len > horizon` unless rollouts are >> `max_seq_len` and we need to speedup reads from disk during training.
-This is not an option when hindsight relabeling because we need to see the entire trajectory to accurately relabel.

 <p align="center">
 <img src="media/context_length_diagram.png" alt="contextlength" width="850"/>
 </p>

-> **Quick Start:** Set all the sequence lengths to the `horizon` ("max context") when possible, and `max_seq_len < traj_save_len < horizon` ("partial context") otherwise.
-AMAGO should train stably even when it has too much context for simple problems.

 ## A Tour of AMAGO in 9 Examples